 After leaving Wang in 1992, Ken founded Interregnum, the technology merchant bank, which he led to a £100+m IPO on AIM in 2000.
 He was elected as a Fellow of the British Computer Society in 2006.
 In addition to his entrepreneurial/private equity activities, Ken has considerable public company Board-level experience on both sides of the Atlantic.
 His connection with AIM dates back to the market’s foundation.
 In 1995, he chaired Voss Net, the first UK ISP (Internet Service Provider) to go public and one of the first companies to list on AIM.
 He was later Chairman of the Board of the first Israeli company to list its shares on AIM – DMATEK.
 He is a director of Thomson Reuters and has served on the boards of ENRC from 2007 to 2011 and of Open Text Corporation from 1998 to 2008.
 He joined the board of The Institute of Directors as a Non-Executive Director in April 2013 and he is currently Non-executive Chairman of Outsourcery Plc who successfully floated on AIM in May 2013.
 He additionally serves on the Board of, or advises, several early stage private technology companies.

 Ken’s knowledge and experience of large and small enterprises, technology and marketing – and his willingness to speak his mind – makes him a much-demanded public speaker.
-A believer in the Victorian ethos that successful commerce is the fuel of public service, Ken is a Freeman of the City of London; Past Master of the Worshipful Company of Information Technologists; a Director of the Thomson Reuters Foundation; Chairman of Thames Reach (a charity working to shelter and resettle the homeless in London for which he received an OBE in 2010); Chairman of Shaw Trust, a Vice President of BCS, the Chartered Institute for IT; a past member of the Government’s Women’s Enterprise Taskforce and was an inaugural Postal Services Commissioner from 2001 to 2004 and an original member of IPSA (Independent Parliamentary Standard Authority) until 2013.
+A believer in the Victorian ethos that successful commerce is the fuel of public service, Ken is a Freeman of the City of London; Past Master of the Worshipful Company of Information Technologists; a Director of the Thomson Reuters Foundation; Chairman of Thames Reach (a charity working to shelter and resettle the homeless in London for which he received an OBE in 2010); Chairman of Shaw Trust, a past member of the Government’s Women’s Enterprise Taskforce and was an inaugural Postal Services Commissioner from 2001 to 2004 and an original member of IPSA (Independent Parliamentary Standard Authority) until 2013.
 In 2009, he was named the Sunday Times Not for Profit Non-Executive Director of the year and was voted one of the Top 50 most influential people in UK IT in 2011, and the second most influential black person in 2014 by the Power List Foundation.